What Are the Low-Key Signs That Reveal a Person’s True Character?

 Are these signs universal across cultures?

-Can someone fake these behaviors?
+Can someone fake these behaviours?

 Indeed, some people can imitate these actions.
 But eventually, contradictions frequently surface, exposing their actual nature.